Planning a Trip to Marseille

 For inspiration, check out this Luxury, Art, & Food in France itinerary that includes multiple days each in Paris, Marseille, and Provence.

-You can also use the extra time to further delve into Marseille's multicultural areas.
+You can also use the extra time to farther delve into Marseille's multicultural areas.
 Noailles, for instance, is an area where North Africans settled.
 Check out the bustling market that runs from Monday to Saturday, with sights and scents that could be from a souk in North Africa or the Middle East.
 You'll also have plenty of ethnic restaurants in the city to consider.
-For instance, Le Souk in Marseille’s Old Port is a Moroccan-themed restaurant where you can sample traditional North African couscous dishes, kebabs, and even a ‘tagine of the day’.
+For instance, Le Souk in Marseille's Old Port is a Moroccan-themed restaurant where you can sample traditional North African couscous dishes, kebabs, and even a "tajine of the day."

-Browse our complete list of customizable France Tours & Itineraries.
+Browse kimkim's complete list of customizable France Tours & Itineraries.